Qing dynasty coinage: Imperial government produced silver coinages

 Only as late as 1910 was it decided by the Qing government to have a unified national currency that would be produced in Wuchang and in Nanjing.
 The government of the Qing dynasty had issued a number of new regulations that would create a uniform national silver currency system.

 Under the Xuantong Emperor another attempt at standardising the Qing dynasty's silver coinage was made in 1911 (Xuantong 3) a large amount of "dragon dollars" bearing the inscription "壹圓" (yīyuán) were minted, these were the only Qing dynasty coins with that inscription and also featured the English legend "One Dollar".
 These coins were all cast at the Central Tianjin Mint.

 The coin was called yuán (圓 or 元, in this context meaning "dollar") and they had a standard weight of 0.72 tael.
-It was inscribed with the words Da-Qing Yinbi (大清銀幣) and was introduced into the Chinese market in October of the year 1910.
+It was inscribed with the words Great Qing Silver Coin (大清銀幣) and was introduced into the Chinese market in October of the year 1910.

 After the fall of the Qing dynasty sycees were demonetised in 1933 and Qing dynasty silver coins in 1935 as they were replaced with paper money.